-You can view development applications approved within the last 30 days on our Development Consents page.
+You can view a list of recently approved Development Applications on our Development Approvals page.

 If you’re the applicant for any of these developments, you should shortly receive information about the conditions that apply to your development, and what you should do next.

 If you have any questions, call (02) 4227 7111 or email us and quote the application number or property address.

 You can also use the Application Tracking tab in our Online Services system to view older Development Application information.

 Each application that relates to development is given a unique reference.
 This is made up of two or three numbers, followed by a series of letters.